-This Indian Standard lays down general guidelines for operation of pumps for industrial applications.
+This standard lays down general guidelines for operation of pumps for industrial applications.
 This standard is not applicable to pumps for residential and agricultural applications.

 2 OPERATION

 2.1 Before starting a pump for the first time within a new system, the check list as given in Annex A shall be filled up by engineers incharge to ensure that the pump and its main and auxiliary piping has been erected with the best technical proficiency.